Get to grip with the important bits

 Do I have to finance an invoice once I have successfully applied for an Invoice Finance Pot?

-No, once you have an Invoice Finance Pot, you can sell the amount due under your invoices whenever you like.
-If you don’t use it, it won’t cost you a penny.
-You can access your Invoice Finance Pot through the app at any time.
+You can check your Invoice Finance Pot through the app at any time.
 The size of your Invoice Finance Pot could change over time – we’ll let you know if it does.

 Can my business have multiple Invoice Finance Pots?